Rodney Stuckey

 Rodney Norvell Stuckey (born April 21, 1986) is an American former professional basketball player.
-He played seven seasons for the Detroit Pistons and three seasons for the Indiana Pacers and played college basketball for Eastern Washington University.
+He played seven seasons for the Detroit Pistons and three seasons for the Indiana Pacers and played college basketball for the Eastern Washington Eagles.

 Early life and education

 Stuckey was born in Seattle and raised in the suburb of Kent.
 Stuckey prepped at Kentwood High School in Covington, Washington, where he led the Conquerors to a 4A State Title in 2004.

 College career

 Stuckey played college basketball at Eastern Washington University.
 As a sophomore, Stuckey averaged 24.6 points (7th in the nation), 5.5 assists, 4.7 rebounds, and 2.4 steals per game.
 Against Portland State, he scored a season high 36 points.
 He had nine 30-point games and three 10-assist games.
 He had a career high 7 steals against Idaho.

 In just two seasons, he scored 1,438 points, made 98 3-point field goals, collected 279 rebounds, dished out 283 assists, and collected 145 steals.

 On January 11, 2009, Stuckey's No. 3 jersey was retired at half time.